New Jersey & New York Personal Injury Attorneys

 Injuries Our Passaic County Clients Have Sustained

 Truck accident injuries frequently require extensive medical treatment, surgical intervention, and long-term rehabilitation.
 The most common injuries we see in these cases include traumatic brain injuries, spinal cord injuries and paralysis, severe neck and back trauma, fractured and crushed bones, internal organ damage, catastrophic lacerations and burns, and wrongful death.
-Injuries at this severity affect not only physical recovery but a victim’s ability to work, support their family, and live independently.
-Our team works with medical and economic professionals to document the full lifetime value of your losses, including future care costs and the impact on your earning capacity.

 Who May Be Held Liable After a Passaic County Truck Crash